rwxrob/notes/I actually am competitive—with myself.md

 On this quiet Monday morning I'm realizing something I've always known.
 I am a very competitive person—with myself.
 From the first day of timing myself on loops around my house on my BMX bike I have been pushing my boundaries and finding out just how much faster and better I can be.
 I'm obsessed.
 Strangely, however, I don't get a lot of pleasure about being faster than anyone else.
 If anything I just want that cool jersey you can get if you do.
 If I have to beat someone else to get it, so be it.
 Of course, the prize money has *never* motivated me.

 Here's the thing, competing against other people is never as good as competing against yourself—ever.
-Some people have this or that genetic advantage that I will never have so
+Some people have this or that genetic advantage that I will never have.

+I was obsessed with basketball as a teen for a while until I realized I would *never* be competitive.
+I enjoyed it for sure but I would be constantly seeing how bad I was at it and making the letting the rest of the team down.

+Back then I was hell bent on discovering what I was actually better than everyone else at.
+Just like some had a distinct genetic advantage for basketball I knew I had some genetic advantage as well.
+I discovered what I would now call a naturally high V02 max and ability to suffer more than most with cardio stress.
+Turns out it really wasn't that great and all the doping of the cycling era I lived through just destroyed my desire to do any competition against anyone else.